 Print all parts using 4 perimeters.
-As described previously, the gears print very cleanly with the teeth, rim, and spokes formed as solid objects with 4 perimeters.
-The frame becomes stronger when printed with 4 perimeters compared to the default of 2 perimeters.
+As described previously, the gears print very cleanly with the teeth, rim, and spokes formed as solid objects with 3 perimeters, although the hubs are designed for 4 perimeters.
+The frame becomes stronger when printed with 4 perimeters compared to the default of 2 perimeters, so just set perimeters to 4 and keep it there.